mitchellvitez/doldrums/README.md

 Doldrums is a small, purely functional programming language with an emphasis on ease of top-to-bottom understanding.
 I've been meaning to play with a language like this ever since making [Pixll](https://github.com/mitchellvitez/raspi-lights).
 This is a great way for me to learn.
 It's probably not very useful for anything in practice.

 The compiler is written in Haskell.
-Run `stack run test.dol` to see an example.
+Use `cabal run doldrums -- test.dol` to run an example program, or `cabal test` to see what programs are currently working.

 ### Structure